TABLE OF CONTENTS

 - bring an action to set maintenance in the requested Member State;

-- combine with this action an application to establish parentage;
+- combine an application to establish parentage with this action;

-- bring an action to set maintenance in the requested Member State when it proves impossible to obtain recognition or enforcement of a judgment handed down in another State;
+- bring an action to set maintenance in the requested Member State when it proves impossible to obtain recognition or enforcement of a judgement handed down in another State;

 - request modification of a decision handed down in the requested Member State;